Macedonian hip-hop: Notable figures

 One of the most successful hip hop acts in the country is SAF (Sakam Afro Frizura) formed in 1993.
 It consists of the emcees Smilen Dimitrov and Mitko Gaštarovski aka Pikisipi, as well as the band's backing DJ and turntablist, Goce Trpkov.
 In 1996, they released their well-known anti-drug abuse theme called Miss Stone.
 Its title is a pun between the historical person Miss Stone, the US missionary who met Jane Sandanski in Macedonia in the 1900s, and the phrase stoned.
 As the group became critically acclaimed, in the following year they started a music TV show called Hiphop teza.
 They released their debut album titled Safizam in 2001 and played a promotional concert with the prominent US hip hop band Das EFX as a support act.

-Prominent Macedonian hip hop artists in the 2000s include: Da Dzaka Nakot-first solo album in Macedonia, also the most productive hip-hop artist of all times from Macedonia with more than 10 albums since 1996:
+One of the most productive hip hop artists ever is Da Dzaka Nakot.

+He published the first solo album in Macedonia, with help from the producers from The Most Wanted* and Taz from Protiv Site.
+His albums are: